guizlet/backend-awesome-weather/README.md

 * Migrate the example code `LowestHumidityExample.java` to OpenWeatherMap APIs;
 * Use existing unit tests to verify migration results.

+## Bonus goals
+* Our engineers have been trying to figure out the correlation between humidity and sea level (people ask [similar questions](https://www.quora.com/Why-is-there-less-humidity-at-sea-level) on Quora).
+They can't make any progresses because the data of sea level is not supported in the old weather service but available in the new one.
+Print out the sea level of the lowest humidity data point in `LowestHumidityExample.java` based on the code design you came up with earlier.
+* Explain how to release your changes in a safe and backward compatible way (the old weather service is serving production traffic).

 # File structure
 ## src/main/java
 * Java class `LowestHumidityExample.java`: where migration will take place;